Ermias80/Laundry-Management/README.md

 ### Future Development

-We are actively working on expanding the Your Home Web Application platform by implementing additional features such as:
+We are actively working on expanding the Your Laundery management Application platform by implementing additional features such as:

 * Add live chat feature for better communication between users
 * Advanced third-party payment API system for subscribers to pay easily
 * Add a feature that allows users or agents to update or edit their posts

-We believe Your Home has the potential to transform the housing industry and look forward to sharing our progress with you!
+We believe our Laundery management has the potential to transform the housing industry and look forward to sharing our progress with you!

 ### Project Blog
 * [Blog Post]( "Blog Post")
 ### Authors
 * Ermias Mazengia - [Linkedin](https://www.linkedin.com/in/ermias-mazengia-0a22bb1b2?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BD10ZYT5USSWA90GaZxW8Tg%3D%3D "Linkedin")
 ### Licensing
-Your Home Web Application is currently under development and not licensed for public use.
+our Laundery management web Application is currently under development and not licensed for public use.
 ### More Screenshots

 ![](https://github.com/Ermias80/Laundry-Management/blob/master/static/img/gallery/27.01.2025_00.21.20_REC.png)